-Searchable PDF files are similar to normal PDF files, except that, in addition to the scanned bitmap image of your paper document, they include an invisible overlay containing searchable text.
-That’s true for any kind of searchable PDF document you create, whether it’s from published brochures, text in legal judgments, or handwritten notes your boss passed you on a paper napkin.
-It’s also true whether you use PDF software or OCR software to create it.
+Searchable PDF files are similar to normal PDF files, except that in addition to the scanned bitmap image of your paper document, they include an invisible overlay containing searchable text.
+This is true for any kind of searchable PDF document you create, whether it is from published brochures, text in legal judgments, or handwritten notes your boss passed you on a paper napkin.
+It is also true whether you use PDF software or OCR software to create it.

 How to Find PDFs in Your Paperless Office

-Once you have digitalized all these PDFs, how do you find them later?
+Once you have digitalized all these PDFs, how will you find them later?
 You may want to take a look at Foxit PDF IFilter – Server.